maff/fetchmailgen/README.md

 Fetchmailrc generator
 =====================

-A simple PHP script which generates a .fetchmailrc file from a DB, based on ISPMail setup.
+A simple PHP script which generates a <code>.fetchmailrc</code> file from a DB, based on ISPMail setup.

 For more information see the following blog posts: